-In the middle of the kitchen is a console table that we converted last summer to a mini~island.
+In the middle of the kitchen is a console table that we converted two summers ago to a mini-island.
 It’s a place for storage and display.

 For spring color, the bottom shelf houses several pastel bowls for fruits and vegetables.

 Normally, you would not see the electric outlet on the floor.
-We have a woven rug with a spring color palette that we had made a few years ago in New Orleans.
-With a new puppy in the house, we are not putting the rug out right now ~ or for a few months!
+We have a woven rug with a spring color palette that we had made several years ago in New Orleans.
+At the time I was designing this spring kitchen decor, Nola was a brand new puppy and we were not putting the rug out.

 The pots are simple and colorful and add a springy pattern.
 The boxwood balls add a needed pop of green.

-On the other side of the cookbooks is the pretty container for the Michel Design Works lotion I recently bought.
+The pretty container for the Michel Design Works lotion I bought is on the other side of the cookbooks.
 The box is as pretty as the bottle of lotion.

 In the open shelving, I gathered some of the blue and white pieces that I love.
-All are either from estate sales or Etsy.
+I have tripled the number I have in the past few years.

 Our large island houses the sink and the dishwasher and a bank of drawers.
 This is a place for food prep, hand washing dishes and letting them dry.
 I like to keep it very clean and uncluttered.

-We always have lemons, limes and oranges for food flavor and making cocktails.
+We always have lemons, limes, and oranges for flavoring food and making cocktails.
 Citrus is a great way to add color to your kitchen decor.
 The fruit always looks so pretty in a white bowl like this one.

-A friend who knows I love pink gave me the small towel from Anthropologie as a gift.
+A friend who knows I love pink gave me a small towel from Anthropologie as a gift.

-TIP: Don’t forget that decorative dishtowels can add color and pattern and sometimes a sense of humor to a kitchen.
+TIP #9: Don’t forget that decorative dishtowels can add color, pattern, and sometimes a sense of humor to a kitchen.